 The City's responses to the findings identified in our audit are included above.
-We did not audit the City's responses and, accordingly, we express no opinion on them.
+City's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.